 On April 15, 2011, the CMC faculty approved the BA/MA in Finance program (BA/MA) that enables students to complete the requirements of both a CMC bachelor’s degree and master’s degree simultaneously and within a total of four years.
 This program is currently only open to CMC students.

 Completion of a CMC undergraduate degree requires a minimum of 32 credit hours.
-Completion of the MA in Finance degree as a separate one-year program requires a minimum of 8 graduate credits.
+Completion of the MA in Finance degree as a separate one-year program requires a minimum of 9 graduate credits.
 Completion of the BA/MA program requires a minimum of 36 credit hours, including one full summer internship credit.
 As many as 4 MA classes may also satisfy undergraduate degree requirements.
 Completion of the 36 credit hours, therefore, requires some combination of transfer credits, summer school credits and/or overloading of courses.
 Please see the CMC catalog for additional details, including requirements for credits earned at CMC.

 Leadership Development Activities

-Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include one two-week intensive seminar immediately prior to the start of the fall semester.
+Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include the three-week, intensive seminar immediately prior to the start of the fall semester senior year.
 The timing of these requirements, as well as the internship requirement, will be determined in advising based on your course map.

 Career Development/Service Support